kartikcode/Calculator/README.md

 <br>
 # Running it through a virtual environment<br>
 There is some sort of a bug in Ubuntu 18.0.4 which causes a lot of trouble.<br>
-An easy cure is that you run it in a python3 virtual environment.<br>
+An easy cure is that you run it in a python3 virtual environment.
 Run in the folllowing code on your terminal for doing so:<br>
 1.Install Python 3 virtual environment creator<br>
 ```